 The only accurate way to measure the wire size is to measure 10 and 20 coils.
 Since the coils rub together when the garage door operates, the sides of the coils are less impacted by corrosion.
 In addition, when springs are painted, the paint does not get between the coils.
 The 10 and 20 coil measurements are highly accurate.

-To measure 10 coils insert the end of a tape measure between two coils or hook the tape on the end of the spring if it does not have a cone on it.
+To measure 10 coils, insert the end of a tape measure between two coils or hook the tape on the end of the spring if it does not have a cone on it.
 Then, count 10 coils and pull the tape to the point where the 10th and 11th coils meet.
 Measure to the nearest 16th of an inch.
 Note that the hook on the end of the tape is slotted for measuring outside dimensions as well as inside dimensions.
-Since you are measuring the outside dimensions of the coils, you will need to pull the tape away from the end to get the maximum length.
-Pushing the tape into the end of the ruler will give you the minimum length, often 1/16" less.
+Since you are measuring the outside dimensions of the coils, you will need to pull the tape away from the end to get the correct length.
+Pushing the tape into the end of the ruler will give you a longer length, often 1/16" more.
 Record this measurement on a piece of paper.

 When measuring, make sure all the coils are compressed.
 If there are gaps between the coils, you will measure incorrectly and order the wrong spring.